Study Abroad Program Overview

 Research and Independent Study

 You may be able to engage in an internship and/or independent study for academic credit in this program.
 If you are interested, you can make arrangements with the Study Center after arrival.
 Predeparture preparation may be required.

 Tsinghua University was established on the former imperial gardens of the Qing Dynasty in northwestern Beijing in 1911 and began enrolling undergraduate students in 1928.
 It is now a comprehensive university widely recognized for excellence in teaching and research.

 Tsinghua University is consistently among the top institutions in international rankings, with particular strengths in the fields of science, engineering, management, and the humanities.

-The Tsinghua campus is famous for its beautiful gardens, shady trees, and diverse architecture.
+The Tsinghua campus is famous for its beautiful gardens, shady trees, and lovely architecture.

 Test Drive Your Future